University of Massachusetts Amherst Course Numbering System:

 Graduate students pay tuition on the basis of credits of enrollment.
 Audited courses are charged at the same rate as courses taken for credit.
 The per-credit tuition rate is determined by dividing the maximum resident or non-resident tuition (set by the Board of Trustees) by 12.
 Graduate students who register for 12 or more credits pay the maximum tuition; those registering for less than 12 credits pay at the per credit rate.

-For a schedule of current tuition and fees, contact the Bursar's Office or access it from the Bursar's Office homepage.
+For a schedule of current tuition and fees refer to the Office of the Bursar website.

 Mailing and Due Dates: